 When playing a shot from a penalty area, you can remove any detached natural or artificial object (known as loose impediments and movable obstructions), ground your club behind the ball, or take practice swings that touch the ground.
 However, there are a few restrictions.
-You can’t deem your ball unplayable or take relief from abnormal course conditions (such as a bridge or sprinkler control box).
+You can’t deem your ball unplayable or take relief from abnormal course conditions (such as a bridge or sprinkler control box) when your ball lies in a penalty area.
 If you need relief, you can play under the penalty area relief options discussed above.
-You also are not allowed to play a provisional ball when you think your ball will be lost in a penalty area.
+You also are not allowed to play a provisional ball when you think your ball will be lost only in a penalty area.

 - How do I take relief from a yellow or red penalty area?

 - May I remove loose natural objects in a penalty area?